Financial Aid

 Where Can You Find the FAFSA?

 Complete the FAFSA application electronically; you can obtain the Web version at FAFSA website.
 You will need to apply for a PIN number before you can complete the FAFSA application.
-To apply for a FSA ID number, go to https://studentaid.ed.gov/sa/fafsa/filling-out/fsaid#fsaid-intro and request an ID both for yourself and for one of your parents.
+To apply for a FSA ID number, go to https://studentaid.gov/.
+The student and the parent will both need separate FSA ID numbers and will both have a role to play in filling out the forms.

 When Should You Complete the FAFSA?

-The FAFSA should be completed and processed as soon as possible after January 1 for students expecting to enroll in college in the following fall.
+The FAFSA should be completed and processed as soon as possible after October 1 for students expecting to enroll in college in the next fall.

 How Should You Complete the FAFSA?